 notes: recovery email is backup@proton.me

-You can even generate TOTP (2FA) codes:
+You can even pull TOTP (2FA) codes straight out of it:

 # With pass-otp extension